bingoohuang/mini-json/README.md

 Performance
 -----------

-I've spent days benchmarking and tuning minimal-json's reading and writing performance.
+I've spent days benchmarking and tuning minijson's reading and writing performance.
 You can see from the charts below that it performs quite reasonably.
 But damn, it's not quite as fast as Jackson!
-However, given that Jackson is a very complex machine compared to minimal-json, I think for the minimalism of this parser, the results are quite good.
+However, given that Jackson is a very complex machine compared to minijson, I think for the minimalism of this parser, the results are quite good.

 Below is the result of a performance comparison with other parsers, namely [org.json](http://www.json.org/java/index.html) 20141113,